 I am someone who can solve the reason why some people can’t be effective in a vocal technique or style, or when a professional can’t have the full or correct use of its instrument even with excellent teachers or coaches.
 I was a soloist and being trained in Italian Belcanto technique.
 A chronic disease that affects my inflammation level in the body related to a medical malpractice made my career last just three years during which I achieved goals I even had not dreamt about (further details https://luciacossu.com/about/).

 I started then teaching, vocal technique.
 Being frustrated by seeing some structural issues that made some singers think about them and never relax into a deeper dialog with music I tried to found ways to solve them forever with the same approach to sound I had when I was a soloist.
 So I invented some physical exercises and discovered in what they were useful to a wider range of persons, even if invented on someone specific.
 This became a corpus of exercises, some totally invented by me, some are yoga or dance exercises modified to be useful for voice muscular chains.
 I have so found some principles to work on the reason why some can’t have a proper vocal technique even with good teachers.
 I found the relation voice-muscular chains in a way not imagined by professionals and now also the way some Manuel Garcia vocalises were intended and why even my excellent belcanto teachers couldn’t use them correctly. .
 It is a very specific work, nothing to do with others body practises for singers, useful but less precise for a vocal purpose.
-To be sure that the results with my students were really appropriate I put some people with and without vocal problems under medical control before and after our work together and it was confirmed the solution of their vocal problems in very short time, while a medical prevision of no improvement possible (https://luciacossu.com/2016/09/13/sister-i-another-example-of-my-method/, M. 7 years old/ M. 7 anni, One of the participants to my study last year) and those with no issues had confirmed an improvement in voice and posture.
+To be sure that the results with my students were really appropriate I put some people with and without vocal problems under medical control before and after our work together and it was confirmed the solution of their vocal problems in very short time, while a medical prevision of no improvement possible (https://luciacossu.com/cossu-method-program/ ) and those with no issues had confirmed an improvement in voice and posture.

 When I say it is new I don’t mean that my work comes from nothing and goes to a new land, no. I mean that it is a step forward in what is the italian belcanto technique.
 I mean that it brings to the vocal land many that couldn’t previously reach it.
 And those who are yet there have a way to refine and obtain more.

-That it is: a way to bring to voice and voice styles and technique or even just natural voice those who couldn’t before.
+That it is: a way to bring to voice (and voice styles and technique or even just natural voice) those who couldn’t before and to refine and find tools and expression for the advanced and the professionals.

 It is a sort of way to put everybody to the zero point.